Public website. Private workspace.

 How Satori Cloud helps

-Satori Cloud is being built to help teams publish selected Confluence pages while keeping the workspace itself private.
+Satori Cloud is being built to help teams publish selected Confluence content externally while keeping the workspace itself private.

 Step 1